 "There are many things in life that people wish they could change.
 Callin' your daddy when you get out of somethin' sticky should not be one of those things."
 He paused for another sigh, but this one was resigned.

-"As much as I wish it were true, I'm not the most important person in your life.
+"As much as I wish I was, I'm not the most important person in your life.
 And that's as it should be.
 Don't regret somethin' that was never meant to be."
 Isobel swiped at the tears streaming down her cheeks and smiled despite herself.

 "Do you always have to know the right thing to say?"
 She could practically hear his chest swell with pride.